How to get a person living with Alzheimer's or a related dementia to go to the doctor.

-At this point I would say, after the appointment we are going out to breakfast (or lunch, or to get ice cream).
-Whatever would work best in any given situation.
-This is called persuasion by the way.
+At this point I would say to my mom - after the appointment we are going out to breakfast (or lunch, or to get ice cream).
+Use whatever you think works best as the reward for cooperation.
+This is called persuasion and positive reinforcement.

 What is the art of persuasion when it comes to a person living with dementia who is already deeply forgetful?

 Well, if you are getting into a debate with an Alzheimer's patient you may as well bang your head against the wall; but, you already know this don't you?

 If you are trying to convince a person who is deeply forgetful by stating all the reasons in a bullet point fashion like you are trying to convince them that a trip to the doctor is good and necessary,